vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/4-llm-performance.md

 _* Quantization makes models take up less space, so they can run faster and fit on smaller GPUs.
 It slightly reduces quality but often works well enough._

+## 👀 How to Understand Model Resource Requirements from Modelcards

+This is clear and informative!
+A few minor edits for flow and consistency:

+[Hugging Face](https://huggingface.co/) is a platform and model hub where developers share, explore, and deploy machine learning models — especially large language models.
+Many of us use Hugging Face to browse and download models.

+ When you browse large language models on Hugging Face, each model has a **model card** — a summary page with key information about the model’s architecture, training data, intended use cases, and often hardware requirements.
+For example, check out the [Llama-4-Scout-17B-16E-Instruct](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E-Instruct) model from the Llama 4 collection.

+Where to look for resource hints:

+* **Model size / number of parameters:** Usually listed in the “Model Details” or “Model Information” section.
+This gives a rough sense of the model’s scale (e.g., 7B, 13B, 70B parameters).
+* **Hardware requirements:** Sometimes explicitly listed under sections like “Requirements” or “Inference Performance” — this may mention VRAM needs or recommended GPU types.
+* **Quantization support:** Some cards specify if the model supports 4-bit or 8-bit quantization, which helps reduce VRAM usage.
+* **Context length:** Longer context windows require more memory, so this is important when estimating VRAM needs.

+If these details aren’t directly stated, you can roughly estimate memory requirements based on model size: multiply the number of parameters by **4 bytes** (for FP32) or **2 bytes** (for FP16/half precision) to get a ballpark figure for VRAM needed to load the model’s weights.
+Don’t forget — you’ll also need extra VRAM for activation buffers or KV caches during inference.

+By checking these details on Hugging Face and using the rough guidelines above, you can estimate the hardware needed to run a model smoothly.

 <!-- 📦 model size / GPU trade-off -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);
             padding:20px;border-radius:10px;margin:20px 0;border:1px solid #d1e7dd;">